sanjidnet/sanjidnet.github.io/Think Fast and Slow/_posts/2021-08-24-interview.md

 ## To pay full attention to each question.

 EVERY - SINGLE - WORD.
 There are very few open ended questions in an interview so it is always possible to narrow down the scope of the answer.
 'Tell us a bit about yourself', in the beginning of many interviews is as open as it gets and even this one is not necessarily a license to speak at length about your captaincy for your high school basketball team 10 years ago (unless you are applying for a basketball/sports analytics company).
 Almost every other question is more specific.
 'Tell us about a time when you made a mistake on the job'.
-And if necessary, clarify
+This is particularly difficult to identify in a [conversational style interview](https://www.randstad.ca/employers/workplace-insights/talent-management/conversational-interviewing-the-best-way-to-conduct-job-interviews/) where it may be difficult to identify if there is a question there.
+There is definitely a question.
+More conversational it is, more difficult it is to identify that question and even answer them, but there is definitely a question.
+You have just not been paying attention.
+And you had to have been paying enough attention to know that the context of the question might have changed from the previous quesiton (read below on `Don't Assume` to learn more about this.
+If need be, clarify!

 ## To go deep into your skills when it comes to it

 In depth might mean technical knowledge in a technical interview, intuitive knowledge in a behavioral question.
 This will depend on the background / expertise of the interviewrs in the room (read below for more about how to address multiple interviewers).
-This is especially important in a [conversational style interview](https://www.randstad.ca/employers/workplace-insights/talent-management/conversational-interviewing-the-best-way-to-conduct-job-interviews/) where it is easy to lose sight of the significance of demonstrating your expertise.
+The modern movement when it comes to expertise is to be a [T-Shaped Person](find-article-here).

 ## You hear yourself speak and check your own body language

 Do you sound credible?
 Are you repeating yourself?
-Are you using terms such as 'like I said'.
+Are you using terms such as 'like I said' (instead use 'I mentioned while talking about [something you said earlier]').
+Are you using obscene language or something a bit too informal?

 ## Both interviewers are happy